NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - JY added
 - 2Y
     - Added as a sideswitch throw
-    - Damage reduced to 10
+    - Does 10 damage (5Y does 20 damage)
 - 5X
     - Has one less frame of super freeze
     - Hitbox appears and disappears one frame later